hankchau/rec_systems/README.md

 Many methods, such as matrix factorization (MF) and L1 Regularization, have been proposed to solve the data sparsity problem.
 MF aims to find latent features that approximate the behavior for each user and each item.
 "Blank spaces", can then be filled by mapping each latent user-item pair to a rating value.
 By approximating this value on .
 I will only focus on MF here, and leave other methods for future exploration.

-The implementations of the models here are my own work, but the neural-network-based CF concepts are based on *"Neural Collaborative Filtering"* by Xiangnan He, Lizi Liao et al, 2017.
+The implementations of the models here are my own work, but the neural-network-based CF concepts (especially NeuMF) are based on *"Neural Collaborative Filtering"* by Xiangnan He, Lizi Liao et al, 2017.
 - Link to Paper: https://arxiv.org/pdf/1708.05031.pdf

 ## Dataset